JoEL8129/TD-ML/README.md

 ## Future

+- Test on OSX/MAC (should work, but not tested yet)

 **Features:**
 - Multi-Label Classification
-- transformers for sequential motion data ?
+- transformers/attention mechanism for sequential motion data ?